Brunty/mish-mash/README.md

-Vagrant box setup with puphpet for Tech Nottingham Redis Talk.
+Mish mash of various components together for a sort-of-framework-type-thing.

-Thrown together quickly over a lunchbreak.
+Thrown together quickly over lunchbreaks really.

+Klein as a router
+Pimple as a DI Container
+Twig for templating
+phpdotenv for loading a .env file into getenv() Evenement as an event system
+Predis as a REDIS library

-Hosts file:
+Update your hosts file:

 `192.168.56.103 local.redis www.local.redis`

+The system:

 * PHP 5.6
 * Mysql 5.6
-* nginx
+* nginx 1.8
 * Redis 2.8.4